abgulati/kosmos-2_5-containerized/README.md

         docker build --progress=plain --no-cache -t kosmos-2_5 .
         ```

-    - Note: A snapshot of the official model checkpoint at the time repo was created can also be obtained from my backup here: https://drive.google.com/file/d/17RwlniqMwbLEMj5ELQd9iQ4kor749Z0e/view?usp=sharing
+    - Note: A snapshot of the official model checkpoint at the time this repo was created can also be obtained from my backup here: https://drive.google.com/file/d/17RwlniqMwbLEMj5ELQd9iQ4kor749Z0e/view?usp=sharing

 [Back to Table of Contents](https://github.com/abgulati/kosmos-2_5-containerized?tab=readme-ov-file#table-of-contents)